Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Experiments

 \subsubsection{BiRD (Bi-objective Routing Decomposition) algorithm}

-First we compare against the BiRD (Bi-objective Routing Decomposition) algorithm for the SBRP~\cite{MIT_SBRP}.
-In particular, we implemented the single-school routing algorithm from~\cite{MIT_SBRP} and compared results using the BPS synthetic data.
-In the comparison, we set $\alpha_1 = 500, \alpha_2 = 1$ and $\alpha_3 = \infty$ (to consider the objective of minimizing the number of school buses needed and eliminte alternative models).
+First we compared against the single-school route generation component of the BiRD (Bi-objective Routing Decomposition) algorithm~\cite{MIT_SBRP} using the BPS synthetic data.
+In the comparison, we set $\alpha_{C_1}^b = 200, \alpha_{C_2}^b = 1$ and $\alpha_C^a = \infty, \forall a \in A$ (to consider the objective of minimizing the number of school buses needed and eliminate alternative models).
 In the BiRD algorithm, the quality of the solution is a function of the number of feasible trips $N$ covering each bus stop.
 In the application described in~\citet{MIT_SBRP}, $N$ was set to be 400.
-Because the BiRD algorithm includes a randomized trip generation step and we are not able to exactly replicate the trips that were generated, we consevatively set $N$ equal to 1000 (instead of 400) and also run the 10 times take the best result that we obtain.
+Because the BiRD algorithm includes a randomized trip generation step and we are not able to exactly replicate the trips that were generated, we conservatively set $N$ equal to 1000 (instead of the 400 used in their experiments) and reported the best result out of 10 different BiRD runs (to further reduce the probability of getting inferior results due to randomization).
 A comparison of the results is shown in the Table \ref{tab:MIT_comparison}.
-The corresponding optimal school bus schedules can be found in \ref{apen:results2}.
+The corresponding optimal school bus schedules can be found in \ref{apen:results_MIT}.